By Dr. Rita Khanna

-Patanjali states in the third Sutra, “The seer becomes established in his own nature.”
+Patanjali states in the third Sutra, “The seer becomes established in his nature.”
 Who is this seer, the observer?
 What is the role of that observer or seer?
-The first stage the seer has to experience is how the person is responding and reacting to people, situations, and circumstances.
+The first stage the seer has to experience is how the person responds and reacts to people, situations, and circumstances.
 This is one of the aims of Meditation as well.
 Through Meditation, experience and observe the changes in the moods, consciousness, and mind.
-When we are aware of the manifesting mental expressions, then we are able to direct and guide our mental expressions.
-Even Meditation becomes a process of realizing the mental, psychological, subtle, emotional movement, or Karma.
+When we are aware of the manifesting mental expressions, we can direct and guide our mental expressions.
+Even Meditation becomes a process of realizing the mental, psychological, subtle, and emotional movement, or Karma.

 3. The third component is developing immunity from the things that affect you.
 How do you develop immunity from situations or influences?
 By coming out of the self-centered perceptions, in which other people or objects don’t exist, and only you are the center and focus of your life.
 When you are able to move beyond the self-focused, self-centered awareness, then you begin to develop immunity to situations, events, and ideas.

-Becoming aware of how you are able to manage your emotional expressions is the fourth component – can you maintain your serenity in success or failure?
+Becoming aware of managing your emotional expressions is the fourth component – can you maintain your serenity in success or failure?
 If you can do it, you will have a very balanced personality.
-However, you need to have trust, faith, and belief in yourself; and at the same time, you need to believe or have faith and trust in some higher cosmic nature, which guides your life.
+However, you need to have trust, faith, and belief in yourself, and at the same time, you need to believe or have faith and trust in some higher cosmic nature that guides your life.

-Once, God decided to give a boon to a saint, who had done a lot of penance; but the saint desired nothing more in life once he had seen God and refused to accept anything.
-So, God gave the boon of peace, prosperity, and health to the saint’s shadow.
-The saint did not know about the boon, but wherever he went there were peace, prosperity, and health.
+Once, God decided to give a boon to a saint who had done a lot of penance, but the saint desired nothing more in life once he had seen God and refused to accept anything.
+So, God gave the saint’s shadow the boon of peace, prosperity, and health.
+The saint did not know about the boon, but there was peace, prosperity, and health wherever he went.
 That is a selfless act.

 Selfless service, the selfless act, is the final culmination of Karma Yoga.
-If you relate Karma Yoga to the other Yogas, then you will see its relevance.
+You will see its relevance if you relate Karma Yoga to the other Yogas.
 Hatha Yoga, without Karma Yoga, has no meaning.
-You also have to be aware that we are not talking about Karma, but about Karma Yoga training.
+You must also be aware that we are not talking about Karma but about Karma Yoga training.
 When the word “Yoga” is added to Karma, it means harmony in all the movements of life – harmony in all the expressions of the body, mind, and emotions.
-This is the concept of Karma Yoga – internalizing the awareness, becoming aware and freeing oneself from obsessions and negativity.
+This is the concept of Karma Yoga – internalizing awareness, becoming aware, and freeing oneself from obsessions and negativity.

 If you feel inspired by this article, feel free to publish it in your Newsletter or on your Website.
-Our humble request is to please include the Resource as follows: – Courtesy: Dr. Rita Khanna’s Yogashaastra Studio.
+We humbly request that you include the Resource as follows: – Courtesy: Dr. Rita Khanna’s Yogashaastra Studio.
 A popular studio that helps you find natural solutions for complete health.
-Also conducts online Yoga Courses & Naturopathy Guidance.
+Also conducts online Yoga Courses and naturopathy Guidance.

 Mobile: + 919849772485